I Am (Sort of) Ready for a Power Failure

-You should be aware that this sudden loss can cause hallucinatory reactions, like imagining you see a busy shopping mall festively lighted for the holidays in the middle of the forest, or having the delusion of believing the Disneyland Electrical Parade is marching past your living room windows.
+You should be aware that sudden media loss can cause hallucinatory reactions, like imagining you see a busy shopping mall festively lighted for the holidays in the middle of the forest, or having the delusion of believing the Disneyland Electrical Parade is marching past your living room windows.

 Powerless intervals rarely last long.
 By the time you have a roaring fire in the wood stove, after you fill and light the oil lamp, and have the emergency wind-up radio fully cranked, the TV will suddenly resume it's commercial messages, the heater will kick in and the lights will blink on again, The digital clocks will blink on and on and on.

 Our first real rain this season did not start the seasonal creeks, was not enough to turn the hillsides green, and was barely sufficient to rinse the car, yet it proved more than adequate to do something to the dusty insulators on power poles that causes them to short out.
 We were suddenly powerless.

 None of the several dozen flashlights in our house, were anywhere to be found.
 Trying to locate a manual can opener by the faint green glow of my wristwatch dial was hopeless.

 I began to regret passing up that internet ad I had seen for night vision goggles.
 At mere five hundred dollars, they now seemed like a bargain.